esp-rs/espflash/README.md

 ## License

-Licensed under the GNU General Public License Version 2.
-See [LICENSE](./espflash/LICENSE) for more details.
+Espflash is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

+See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) for more details.
+Files in the project may not be copied, modified, or distributed except according to those terms.